Jacob van den Belt

-Jacob van den Belt (born 30 September 1981 in Rotterdam) was formerly a Dutch professional player of association football.
+Jacob van den Belt (born 30 September 1981 in Rotterdam) is a former Dutch professional player of association football.
 His position was goalkeeper.
 His height 1.90 meters.
+He later worked as a supply chain professional.

+Football career

-Van den Belt played in youth teams of Feyenoord and SBV Excelsior.
+Van den Belt played in youth teams of Feyenoord and Excelsior Rotterdam.
 He turned professional at RBC Roosendaal.
 In the season 2001–2002 he played 3 Eredivisie games for this team.
 In Summer 2002 he transferred to VVV-Venlo where he also had three caps.